laravel/vapor-docs/src/projects/environments.md

 #### Customizing Core `php.ini` Directives

-To customize core `php.ini` directives on our native runtimes, create a `php.ini` file in the **root** directory of your project with the desired directives.
+To customize core `php.ini` directives on our Docker runtimes, create a `php.ini` file in the **root** directory of your project with the desired directives.
 For example, to change the `upload_max_filesize` directive, add the following line to your `php.ini` file:

 ```ini
 upload_max_filesize = 4M